Aptose to Report First Quarter 2023 Financial Results and Hold Conference Call on Monday, May 8, 2023

-/EIN News/ -- SAN DIEGO and TORONTO, April 24, 2023 (GLOBE NEWSWIRE) -- Aptose Biosciences Inc. (Nasdaq: APTO; TSX: APS), a clinical- stage precision oncology company developing highly differentiated oral targeted agents to treat hematologic malignancies, will report financial results for the first quarter ended March 31, 2023, on Monday, May 8, 2023, after the close of the market, and provide a corporate update.
+SAN DIEGO and TORONTO, April 24, 2023 (GLOBE NEWSWIRE) -- Aptose Biosciences Inc. APTOAPS, a clinical- stage precision oncology company developing highly differentiated oral targeted agents to treat hematologic malignancies, will report financial results for the first quarter ended March 31, 2023, on Monday, May 8, 2023, after the close of the market, and provide a corporate update.

 Conference Call & Webcast: